danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 }
 ```

-Here is a list of %relational operators% and logical symbols that can be used in conditional statements.
+Here is a list of relational operators and logical symbols that can be used in conditional statements.

 ```